-Many of us are hands-on learners, and the best way to learn a skill is to actually try what you're being taught to gain a real understanding.
-This can get legally complicated when learning about cyber security, due to complex and beginner-unfriendly computer hacking laws in the US and other countries.
+Many of us are hands-on learners, and the best way to learn a skill is to try what you're being taught to gain a real understanding; This can get legally complicated when learning about cybersecurity, due to complex and beginner-unfriendly computer hacking laws in the US and other countries.

 With hacking constantly in the news and on the national radar, police are less and less understanding when dealing with issues of computer intrusion.
 As many of the principals you will learn are designed to compromise or break computers, learning about ransomware on your sister's laptop or local library computer may not be the best place to make your first mistakes as a hacker.

-The solution is a computer with no valuable data inside, one which is deliberately vulnerable and specifically made for attacking.
+The solution is a computer with no valuable data inside, one which is deliberately vulnerable and specially made for attacking.
 So where do you get this vulnerable computer?
 Do you buy an old one and hope that it has some interesting vulnerabilities?
-Ten years ago, that's exactly how you'd practice hacking older systems.
+Ten years ago, that was exactly how you'd practice hacking older systems.
 Today, specially designed vulnerable operating systems are used to practice hacking tools against common vulnerable software services.

-Since Null Byte is a white hat hacking community, it's important we provide every opportunity to practice lawfully and safely as we learn to break things.
-The Raspberry Pi is a cheap, flexible computer that can run a wide variety of popular software and backend applications.
-This makes it a perfect alternative to running a virtual machine as a "firing range" computer for practicing attacks.
+Since Null Byte is a white hat hacking community, it's essential we provide every opportunity to practice lawfully and safely as we learn to break things.
+The Raspberry Pi is a cheap, flexible computer that can run a wide variety of popular software and backend applications; This makes it a perfect alternative to running a virtual machine as a "firing range" computer for practicing attacks.

 Physical separation is desirable, but until recently, it was rather expensive to buy another computer for testing when a free VM is available.
 That has changed with the availability and price point of the Raspberry Pi.
 Now, for $35, you can get started hacking safe and legal targets thanks to the hard work of the InfoSec community!

-Australian security researcher Re4son runs Whitedome Consulting, a site featuring custom Raspberry Pi images developed in support of both cyber security learning and active penetration testing.
-He also builds things with the Raspberry Pi that Blue Teams see hovering in their darkest nightmares.
-Offering both offensive and practice images, Re4son's Damn Vulnerable Pi image caught my eye after relying on his excellent "Re4son Kernel" to solve many problems running Kali Linux on the Pi Zero W.
+Australian security researcher Re4son runs Whitedome Consulting, a site featuring custom Raspberry Pi images developed in support of both cybersecurity learning and active penetration testing.
+He also builds things with the Raspberry Pi that blue teams see hovering in their darkest nightmares.
+Offering both offensive and practice images, Re4son's Damn Vulnerable Pi image caught my eye after relying on his excellent "Re4son Kernel" to solve many problems running Kali on the Pi Zero W.

 The Damn Vulnerable Pi image is a perfect companion to an offensive Kali Linux build, simulating a target computer running vulnerable services for you to destroy.
-Setup is simple and use is elegant with an optional touchscreen, although we will be using the "dv-pi" tool to control our DV-Pi over SSH from any laptop or smartphone for the sake of simplicity and compatibility.
+The setup is simple and using it is elegant with an optional touchscreen, although we will be using the "dv-pi" tool to control our DV-Pi over SSH from any laptop or smartphone for the sake of simplicity and compatibility.
 This tool is perfect for practicing at home, running hacking competitions, or demonstrating at live hacking events.